devransimsek/custom-react-native-clusterer/README.md

+# DO NOT USE

+# IT IS A COPY OF react-native-clusterer

 # React Native Clusterer

 The most comprehensive and yet easiest to use react native point clustering library.
 Uses c++ implementation of [supercluster](https://github.com/mapbox/supercluster) and JSI bindings for up to 10x faster initial point loading times than its JavaScript counterpart.